RedHatInsights/insights-operator-utils/README.md

 Please look into document [CONTRIBUTING.md](CONTRIBUTING.md) that contains all information about how to contribute to this project.

+Please look also at [Definitiot of Done](DoD.md) document with further informations.

 ## Testing

 Unit tests can be started by the following command: